Zwei-Eric/Zwei-Eric.github.io/README.md

 # Inarii.github.io
-This is my first blog website.
-They're records of my thinking when I'am learing something.
+This is my first blog.
+There're some records of my thinking and what I've learned.